 Category Summary 1.
 Meetings and Board Structure The Board holds regular meetings with sufficient membership to meet a quorum and submits copies of all minutes to the PCSB as required.
 The minutes reflect exceptional governance practices in areas such as policy making and oversight of academic and financial performance through the effective use of committees.
 2. Requirement for PCSB Action The school has demonstrated exceptional performance, thereby requiring no medial action from the PCSB.
 3. Annual Reporting The school submits timely Annual Reports that fully describe the school's performance in relation to the targets established in its accountability plan.
-Quantitative evidence of performance is presented and aligned with all accountability plan targets.
-4. The Board and the school's administration ensure adequate resources to The Board and the school's administration deploy resources effectively to further the academic and organizational success of the school, including further the academic and organizational success of the school. but not limited to adequate facilities, appropriate professional - development, services for special needs students, and additional funding.
-5. The Board and school leadership ensure effective implementation of the Administrators and Board members have a strong understanding of the school design. school design and refer to it regularly in managing and governing the school.
+Quantitative evidence of performance is presented and aligned with all 1 The Board and the estimate a luministration areas a luministration accountability plan targets.
+4. The Board and the school's administration ensure adequate resources to further the academic and organizational success of the school, including but not limited to adequate facilities, appropriate professional The Board and the school's administration deploy resources effectively to further the academic and organizational success of the school. development, services for special needs students, and additional funding.
+5. The Board and school leadership ensure effective implementation of the school design.
+Administrators and Board members have a strong understanding of the school design and refer to it regularly in managing and governing the school.
 6. The Board has ensured strong and stable school leadership.
 The Board has established a school that maintains exceptional performance and stability through its school leadership.
 Changes in the school leadership either lead to exceptional performance or have not negatively impacted the school's exceptional performance.
 7. The Board is operating within its bylaws.
 The Board's composition and operations are substantially in keeping with its bylaws.
 Bylaws are reviewed on a regular basis to ensure alignment between operations and bylaws.
 Appropriate changes are made as needed.